Welcome to BibleABC.net

 Acts 2:41-42, 47 (approximately A.D.
 30) says:

-New King James Version"Then those who gladly received his word were baptized; and that day about three thousand souls were added to them.
+"Then those who gladly received his word were baptized; and that day about three thousand souls were added to them.
 42And they continued steadfastly in the apostles' doctrine and fellowship, in the breaking of bread, and in prayers....47And the Lord added to the church daily those who were being saved."
 Acts 2:41-42, 47 (NKJ)

 Can we be "just Christians" and part of Jesus' church today?

 You can be just a Christian!
 Does this sound strange?
 With about 300 religious groups in the U.S. and thousands world-wide, it might appear impossible to be a Christian without being part of a denomination.
-It is not only possible, but there are actually millions of “Christians only” in the U.S. and other nations.

 Why the name "churches of Christ?"